Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 # App Issues
 (list updates daily)

-### Add RORServiceV2 for ROR API v2 and update RORService alias

-Implements a new RORServiceV2 using the updated ROR API v2 schema.
-RORService now inherits from RORServiceV2, ensuring compatibility with current ROR data structure.
-Includes updated field mapping (names, locations.geonames_details) and coordinate support.

 ### Permissions for UI management of vocabularies

 Add permissions for UI management of vocabularies to "administrators" group - incl. edit & new item.